bearframework/bearframework/README.md

 ## Documentation
 Documentation is available at [http://bearframework.com/documentation/](http://bearframework.com/documentation/).

+## How to run the tests
+After installing the dependencies with Composer, you will have a local version of PHPUnit.
+You can run the tests like this: `vendor/bin/phpunit tests/`.

 ## License
 Bear Framework is open-sourced software.
 It's free to use under the MIT license.
 See the [license file](https://github.com/bearframework/bearframework/blob/master/LICENSE) for more information.